Pearl Harbor Area

 (1922 - 1944), Gilbert

-A railway battery firing position located east of Barbers Point Harbor.
+A railway battery firing position (four spurs) located east of Barbers Point Harbor.

 ¤¤ Brown's Camp Military Reservation